 The most effective strategy in craps is to wager on the pass line.
 This implies that you’re playing in collaboration with others, rather than opposing them on the Don’t Pass Line.
 This craps strategy provides superior odds, a minimal house edge, and larger payouts.

 Another approach is the pass-bet strategy.
 In this method, you place supplementary bets following the initial roll to boost your wager.
-With an increased wager, your chances of winning the pass bet are enhanced, particularly if you play the free odds bet.
+When you increase your wager, you improve your chances of winning a Pass Line bet, especially when you place a free odds bet.
+You might lose, but if you win, you win big.

 Conclusion